 The official photographer of Rio Grande Valley Ballet and DCDA, Jimmy Kryzak Photography captures every dancer’s dream.

-He serves on St. John’s Episcopal Day School board.
-He and Deborah have been married for 13 years and together have created a thriving progressive dance studio held to the highest standards.
+He has served on St. John’s Episcopal Day School board.
+Together, Deborah and Jimmy have created a thriving, progressive dance studio held to the highest standards.

-I started dancing at the age of five at Deborah Case Dance Academy where I focused on Ballet.
-I continued dancing at Deborah Case Dance Academy up until I graduated in 2016.
-I went to the America Ballet Theater, Joffrey Ballet Chicago, and Bolshoi Ballet summer intensives during my teen years as I grew more serious.
-I joined my high school drill team, the “Prancers” my sophomore year in 2014.
-I was Captain for junior and senior year.
-2020, I graduated from Sam Houston State University where I major in Dance and Biology.
-I joined Showtime International staff summer of 2017 where I choreograph and judge dance all over the state of Texas.
-I trained in Chicago at the Gus Giordano Dance school on scholarship for their college pro intensive last summer.
-I was accepted into the Ballet Hispanico Pre-professional summer intensive in New York City.
-Currently, I teach ballet III, pointe, contemporary and jazz at Deborah Case Dance Academy.
+Victoria started dancing at the age of five at Deborah Case Dance Academy where she focused on Ballet.
+She continued dancing at Deborah Case Dance Academy up until graduation in 2016.
+She has studied dance with America Ballet Theater, Joffrey Ballet Chicago, and Bolshoi Ballet summer intensives.
+She graduated from Sam Houston State University with a major in Dance and Biology.
+She in on staff with Showtime International and has choreographed and judged dance all over the state of Texas.
+She has trained in Chicago at the Gus Giordano Dance school on scholarship for their college pro-intensive.
+She was accepted into the Ballet Hispanico Pre-professional summer intensive in New York City.
+Victoria teaches ballet, pointe, contemporary and jazz at Deborah Case Dance Academy.

 Ashlee Henderson Goodson was born and raised in McAllen Texas.
 She started dancing at the age of two and was a soloist in her dance school’s company by age 11.
 Ashlee began teaching at a local dance school and choreographing for her high school’s musical when she was 16.
 During college, she performed in the Texas Outdoor Musical Drama in Palo Duro Canyon and with the Lonestar Ballet company.